johro81/tools/README.md

 ### Using the tool to build ###

-For the actual build process:
+Preparations:

     $ git clone git@github.com:johro81/rush.git
     $ cd rush

+If a local image is used in the kube.yaml an image has to be built locally.
+This should be the exception and not the rule.
+Make sure the tag matches the image used.

+    $ podman build --tag build -f Dockerfile

+For the actual build process:

     $ build_rpm .
     $ find ./dist